 What can I try if I'm having trouble with WordPress?

-This page covers the steps you should take if you're experiencing issues posting to your WordPress blog as these are usually due to:
+This page covers the steps you should take if you're experiencing issues posting to your WordPress blog, as these are usually due to the following:

-- Incorrect information being provided when the profile was set up, eg. login details.
+- Incorrect information was provided when the profile was set up, e.g. login details.

-- Issues with the settings on the WordPress site itself which means that our integration cannot successfully communicate with your WordPress blog.
+- Issues with the settings on the WordPress site itself mean that our integration cannot successfully communicate with your WordPress blog.